ajilichayma/aws_solutions_architect_notes/README.md

 ### Direct connect gateway
 - It is a gloabally available ressource to enable connections between amazon VPCs across different regions or AWS.
+- It does not encrypt the data in transit, to do it you should enable the transit encryption options for this service.
 ### VPC endpoints
 - It enables connections between VPC and supported services without requiring that you use an internet an internet gateway, NAT device, VPN connection or aws direct connect connection.
 ### VPN